overtone/emacs-live/packs/live/clojure-pack/lib/nrepl/README.md

 <kbd>TAB</kbd> | Complete symbol at point.
 <kbd>C-c C-d</kbd> | Display doc string for the symbol at point.
 If invoked with a prefix argument, or no symbol is found at point, prompt for a symbol
 <kbd>C-c C-j</kbd> | Display JavaDoc (in your default browser) for the symbol at point.
 If invoked with a prefix argument, or no symbol is found at point, prompt for a symbol.
+<kbd>C-c C-z</kbd> | Select the last clojure buffer. <kbd>C-u C-c C-z</kbd> will switch the clojure buffer to the namespace in the current buffer.
+<kbd>C-u C-u C-c C-z</kbd> | Select the clojure buffer based on a user prompt for a directory.
+<kbd>C-c M-d</kbd> | Display current REPL connection details, including project directory name, buffer namespace, host and port.
+<kbd>C-c M-r</kbd> | Rotate and display the current REPL connection.

 ### Macroexpansion buffer commands: